 This policy sets out how we process any personal data we collect from you, or that you provide to us.

-For the purpose of the Data Protection Act 1998 (the Act), the data controller is Muckle LLP of Time Central, 32 Gallowgate, Newcastle upon Tyne NE1 4BF.
-We are registered with the Information Commissioner (registration number Z5951097).
+For the purpose of the Data Protection Act 1998 up to and including 24 May 2018 and the General Data Protection Regulation on and from 25 May 2018 (Data Protection Legislation), the data controller is Muckle LLP of Time Central, 32 Gallowgate, Newcastle upon Tyne NE1 4BF (we/us).

 Our website at www.muckle-llp.com (Site) is hosted by OVH LTD (registration number 5519821).